wardhills/sensors_balloon/README.md

 make

-source ./bin/activate

 ##install the requirements

-pip install -e ./
+pip3 install -e ./

 if that does not work try :

 pip3 install -r requirements-freeze.txt

-pip install -e ./
+pip3 install -e ./

-##Or manually:
+## Or manually:

 Create and activate Virtual Environment
 ---------------------------------------